Loss Bounds for Approximate Influence-Based Abstraction: Background

 Different optimization problems and corresponding solution concepts can be considered according to the adversarial or cooperative nature of the agents.
-In the first case, the problem consists of searching for Nash equilibria (NE), joint policies $\pi=(\pi_{i},\pi_{-i})$ such that each agent $i$ draws no advantage from deviating from its policy $\pi_i$ given the policies of the others $\pi_{-i}$.
-In cooperative settings modeled by decentralized partially observable Markov decision processes (Dec-POMDPs) \cite{Bernstein02MOR, Oliehoek16Book}, the solution consists of finding the optimal join policy $\pi$ maximizing the value function shared by all players.
-Many solutions methods for searching NE as fictitious play \cite{berger2007brown,brown1951iterative}, double oracle \cite{mcmahan2003planning}, parallel Nash memory \cite{oliehoek2006parallel} and for optimal policies for Dec-POMDPs as influence search \cite{witwicki2010influence} use best-response computations as their inner loop.
-A best response $\pi^*_i$ for agent $i$ against a fixed tuple of policies $\pi_{-i}$ for the other agents is the policy maximizing the value function $\max_{\pi_i}V^{(\pi_i,\pi_{-i})}_i.$
+In the first case, the problem consists of searching for a Nash equilibrium (NE)\cite{Nisan07bookAGT}: a joint policy $\pi=(\pi_{i},\pi_{-i})$ such that each agent $i$ draws no advantage from deviating from its policy $\pi_i$ given the policies of the others $\pi_{-i}$.
+In cooperative settings modeled by decentralized partially observable Markov decision processes (Dec-POMDPs) \cite{Bernstein02MOR, Oliehoek16Book}, the solution consists of the optimal join policy $\pi$ maximizing the value function shared by all players.
+Many solutions methods for searching NE (e.g. fictitious play \cite{berger2007brown,brown1951iterative}, double oracle \cite{mcmahan2003planning}, parallel Nash memory \cite{oliehoek2006parallel}) and for optimal policies for Dec-POMDPs (e.g. influence search \cite{witwicki2010influence}) use best-response computations as their inner loop.
+A best response policy $\pi^*_i$ for agent $i$ against fixed policies $\pi_{-i}$ for the other agents maximizes the value function $\max_{\pi_i}V^{(\pi_i,\pi_{-i})}_i.$

-However, computing best-responses implies reasoning over the entire state space and other agents action-observation histories \cite{Nair03IJCAI}.
-To ease this task we want to exploit the structural properties of the environment to build local abstractions for best-response problems.
+However, computing best responses implies reasoning over the entire state space and other agents beliefs \cite{Nair03IJCAI}.
+To ease this task we want to exploit the structural properties of the environment to build local abstractions.
 Frequently, in fact, the state space can be thought as composed of different state variables, or \textit{factors} \cite{boutilier1999decision}.
-In this case, the model is called \textit{factored POSG} and the state space can be represented as $S = X_1 \times \dots\times X_m$.
-This structure allows to decompose the system into (weakly) coupled subproblems, \textit{local models}, for single agents including only few factors.
-Thus, the idea is to define an equivalent problem to the best response in which the agent needs only to reason over the local factors.
+In this case, the model is called \textit{factored POSG} and every state $s\in S$ can be represented as a tuple of factors instantiations $s=(x_1, \dots,x_m)$.
+This structure allows to decompose the system into (weakly) coupled subproblems, the \textit{local models}, for single agents including only few factors.
+Thus, the idea is to define an equivalent problem to the best response in which the agent needs only to reason over the factors included in the local model.

-\subsection{Influence-based abstraction}
+\subsection{Influence-Based Abstraction}